 428 W State St | Website

 Refuel with lunch (or all-day breakfast, we won’t judge!) from The State Diner, a beloved local favorite that’s been in business since 1936.
 They’ve been lovingly referred to as the neighborhood’s “fanciest greasy spoon,” and have an extensive menu that offers just about all the diner food you could ever want (did we mention the all-day breakfast?).
-Catering to early risers, night owls, and everyone in between, they’re open daily from 6am-10pm with rotating specials throughout the day.
+Catering to early risers, and late starters, they’re open daily from 7am-4pm with rotating specials throughout the day.